 How it Works

-The degree combines work-based learning with an intensive foundational course taught in blocks at the university over the first 18 months, followed by specialisation delivered through a day release model in the Honour’s years.
+The valuable work-based learning is combined with our bespoke intensive foundational course taught in blocks at the university over the first 18 months, ensuring:

 Employing a Graduate Apprentice